mperdom/vol_elastic/README.md

 The aim of this project was to create an ElasticSearch renderer that can format volatility output to an ES format that can automatically export the results to ES.
 I then decided to create a Kibana dashboard to better visualize the results exported.

-The main focus of this will be on running this plugin in the cloud, however, if you wish to setup your local environment, refer to the following [ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html) and [Kibana](https://www.elastic.co/guide/en/kibana/current/setup.html) guides.
+The main focus will be running this plugin in the cloud, however, if you wish to setup your local environment, refer to the following [ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html) and [Kibana](https://www.elastic.co/guide/en/kibana/current/setup.html) guides.

 After being able to run this locally, I decided to automate the process of building up an Elastic stack leveraging AWS.
 I did this to test the renderer in a linux environment, and also to make it so that anyone can leverage the automation and run this renderer with minimal effort.